Neuroblastoma Protocol 2012: Therapy for Children with Advanced Stage High-Risk Neuroblastoma (NB2012)

 What did we learn from this study?

 Patients tolerated the treatment well, and we saw tumors shrink.
-More than three-quarters of the patients had partial or better responses to the first two courses of chemo and antibody.
-The two-year event-free survival rate was 86% of patients in the study.
-Adding the natural killer cells to the treatment was safe.
+Ninety-seven percent of patients had partial or better responses to the first 2 courses of chemo and antibody.
+The 3-year event-free survival rate was 74%.
+Adding the natural killer cells to the patients tolerated treatment was safe.

 What are the next research steps as a result of this study?